Slippy2k/REminiscence/tools/convert_3do/flashback_3do.md

 version used uncompressed samples at an equivalent sample rate (PAULA / 650).

 The 3DO version comes with uncompressed 8 bits mono samples at 8000Hz.

+### Checkpoints

+The 3DO version plays a voice sample ('Game saved') when the game state has been written.
+Although there is a distinct playSound opcode, the change has been done directly in the engine code.

+.text:0000A034     ADR     R1, aGamesave_aif ; "GAMESAVE.AIF"
+.text:0000A038     MOV     R0, #66
+.text:0000A03C     BL      load_aif

+.text:000125DC ; jumptable 00011FC8 entry 104
+.text:000125DC     BL      pge_op_saveState

+.text:00007328 pge_op_saveState
+.text:00007344     MOV     R0, #66    ; gamesave.aif
+.text:00007348     BL      play_sound

 ## Unused assets